Industrial Organization 2

 Aims of the course

-- Using microeconomic tools of partial equilibrium and game theory to address a broad field of analysis of market structures and forces that shape them.- To learn how market results in an industry are affected by the market's size, technological characteristics, the mode of competition and actions of the state.
+- To learn how market results in an industry are affected by the market's size, technological characteristics, the mode of competition and actions of the state.

 - To shed light on the contrast between competitive companies' incentives and social welfare.